wso2/carbon-kernel/docs/DeveloperTools/SettingUpaGitRepository.md

          git checkout -b release-<release-version> master

-2. Maven release plug-in does not update some properties that we use, such as the osgi import and export versions.
+2. The Maven release plugin does not update some properties that we use, such as the OSGi import and export versions.
 These properties also have the `SNAPSHOT` part in it.
 This has to be manually updated before performing the release preparation command.

  > Also make sure that the project does not have any SNAPSHOT dependencies and update those with released versions.
-If there are any unreleased SNAPSHOT dependencies, we will have to release them separately.
+If there are unreleased SNAPSHOT dependencies, we will have to release them separately.
 This will anyway be checked by the release plugin during the `release:prepare` stage.

  To test the above, we can use the [“dryRun”](http://maven.apache.org/maven-release/maven-release-plugin/prepare-mojo.html#dryRun) option with the maven release plugin.

 3. Issue the following release preparation command: `mvn release:clean release:prepare`.

- You can use the dedicated builder machine is used for the release purpose.
+ You can use the dedicated builder machine for the release purpose.
 Contact WSO2 Infra for credentials.

  The build artifacts will have this username in its `MANIFEST` file.
 Give appropriate values for the release, development, and tag versions as shown below when prompted for the release preparation command.
-Use the git tag versioning strategy `v1.x` when the tag version prompted: [http://git-scm.com/book/en/v2/Git-Basics-Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
+Use the git tag versioning strategy `v1.x` when the tag version is prompted: [http://git-scm.com/book/en/v2/Git-Basics-Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging).

       [INFO] Checking dependencies and plugins for snapshots … What is the release version for "WSO2 Carbon Kernel"? (org.wso2.carbon:carbon-kernel) 5.0.0: : 5.0.0